 You can opt out of receiving direct marketing material at any time by contacting us (see ‘Contacting us’ below).

 If you do opt out, we will continue to provide information in relation to your existing accounts or facilities only (including new features or products related to these accounts/facilities).

 Storage and security of your personal information

 We will take reasonable steps to keep the personal information that we hold about you secure to ensure that it is protected from loss, unauthorised access, use, modification or disclosure.

+We will retain data related to your account for 7 years after we cease to provide financial services to you, in accordance with our regulatory obligations.
+We will delete your data when we are no longer obliged to retain it.
 Your personal information is stored within secure systems that are protected in controlled facilities.
 Our employees and authorised agents are obliged to respect the confidentiality of any personal information held by us.